 When does Advent begin?

 The season of Advent is fixed to the four Sundays before Christmas.
-In 2022, Advent begins on Sunday, November 27 (the earliest it can fall).
+In 2023, Advent begins on Sunday, December 3 (the latest it can fall).

 How many days are in Advent?

 Because we mark Advent by the number of Sundays before Christmas, and Christmas falls on a different day of the week each year, it can vary!
 It can be as many as 28 days or as few as 22 days.
 In 2023, it will be 22 days.

 What are some ways we can observe Advent at home?

 Some families like to have their own Advent wreath at home.
 Others use an Advent calendar to mark the days together or use a daily Advent devotional.

 Is Advent the same as the 12 Days of Christmas?

 The 12 Days of Christmas come after Christmas, not before!
 This season of celebration culminates in Epiphany (Jan.
 6), which commemorates the visit of the Magi to the Christ Child,

 Opportunities to Worship